 There are many types of shoulder injuries

-Your shoulders involve the most moveable joints in your entire body.
-To remain in a stable position, you must be sufficiently anchored by muscles, ligaments and tendons.
-Damage to your shoulders can lead to problems with posture, movement and sensation.
+Your shoulders involve the most movable joints in your entire body.
+To remain in a stable position, you must be sufficiently anchored by muscles, ligaments, and tendons.
+Damage to your shoulders can lead to problems with posture, movement, and sensation.
 Common types of injuries are:

 - Arthritis – Arthritic injuries in the shoulder can result from infection, inflammation of the joint or chronic wear and tear.
 The most common arthritic problem is osteoarthritis, a condition caused by repeated strain.
 Sports accidents and work injuries can cause the problem.